dzenbot/DZNEmptyDataSet/README.md

 ```

 ### Step 3: Data Source Implementation
-Return the content you want to be shown on the empty datasets, and use take advantage of NSAttributeString features to fully customise the text appearance.
+Return the content you want to be shown on the empty datasets, and take advantage of NSAttributeString features to fully customise the text appearance.

 ##### The description of the data set.
 ```
-- (NSAttributedString *)titleForTableViewDataSet:(UITableView *)tableView
+- (NSAttributedString *)titleForTableViewDataSet:(UITableView *)tableView {
-{

     NSString *text = @"Please Allow Photo Access";

     NSDictionary *attributes = @{NSFontAttributeName: [UIFont boldSystemFontOfSize:18.0],